 - a.
 Measurement: Will be measured by lump sum. - b.
-Payment: The lump sum contract price for LOCATE EXISTING UTILITIES shall include all costs for labor, materials, and equipment required to pothole and locate existing utilities as shown on the Plans and as specified in Section 02050.
+Payment: The lump sum contract price for DEMOLITION shall include all costs for labor, materials, and equipment associated with demolition of the existing concrete tank, disconnection and salvage of the existing tank appurtenances and booster station components to the Owner, wastehaul of any non-salvaged material, and demolition of piping, and appurtenances as shown on the Plans and as specified in Section 01900.